Code-Institute-Submissions/Musical-Dublin/README.md

 which changed the background-color of the entire site to #fefcfb, a variant of white.
 This worked and the map while using the same code, rendered on the site.
 2. I tried a number of different ways of connecting the map markers on the map to the image clicked, i.e the Venues, Education or Shops images.
 I wanted only the shop markers to show when the shop image was clicked and the same for the other two images.
 My first attempt was to add 'marker.setMap(null);' in the jQuery image click event before where I invoked the function to set the markers on the map, i.e venuesLocations() etc. in the maps.js file.
 That only cleared all the markers so next I added an empty array to each function (venuesLocations etc.) .
-Finally I decided to add all the markers in each funtion to the empty array 'businessCoords' then loop through them in the function clearCoords.
+Finally I decided to add all the markers in each function to the empty array 'businessCoords' then loop through them in the function clearCoords.
 After that I invoked the clearCoords function before the venuesLocations etc., functions and that worked to match the images to the specific markers on the map.

 ## Features
 1. The map is responsive across different screen sizes.